ianchak/stati/docs/feature_doc.md

 ## 1. Lightweight Build

-The STATI is built with **TypeScript** and **Vite**, ensuring fast development and production builds.
+The STATI is built with **TypeScript**, ensuring fast development and production builds.
 By relying on Eta for templating and Markdown-It for content parsing, the system avoids heavy React/JSX runtime dependencies.

 This lightweight approach translates into shorter build times, reduced bundle sizes, and easier maintainability.
 Developers can rely on modern tooling while keeping the dependency graph lean.